 Once I entered my senior year of high school, I was introduced to online games.
 This was in 1997, almost two decades ago, when online gaming consisted of MUDS.
 MUDS were text-based games with no graphics, where you read everything and typed in commands.
 Because Internet speeds were extremely slow, graphics would take too long to load.
-One day while on AOL, I found a MUD with thousands of live real-time players.
+One day, while on AOL, I found a MUD with thousands of live real-time players.
 I had never played a game with more than 5-10 players before, and the idea of playing with thousands of players was intriguing.
 I created an account and started to play.
 Little did I know my gaming addiction was born.
 For the next six years, I would spend 10-14 hours a day online playing this game while spending thousands of dollars.
-I would ignore friends, responsibilities and halted my development into adulthood, all because of an online game.
+I would ignore friends, responsibilities, and halt my development into adulthood, all because of an online game.

 Anything Can Be Addictive

 In the early days of psychology, addiction was mostly associated with drugs and alcohol.
-While I was in college, a professor once told me addiction could only be chemical and that addictions to gambling or sex were not addictions at all.
+While I was in college, a professor once told me that addiction could only be chemical and that addictions to gambling or sex were not addictions at all.
 This is a view that many still hold.
-The problem with this theory is behavioral addictions are chemical in nature, as the brain uses chemicals in all activities.
+The problem with this theory is that behavioral addictions are chemical in nature, as the brain uses chemicals in all activities.
 All actions produce chemicals called neurotransmitters, which allow our brains to communicate and function.
 When I perform a task that feels good, chemicals are released in my brain, giving me feelings of pleasure.
 This task could be a chemical I ingested or an activity I performed.
 My brain does not care about the source; it only cares about the chemicals produced.
-While this is a simplistic way to describe how the brain works, the brain uses chemicals to communicate and operate.
+While this is a simplistic way to describe how the brain works, it uses chemicals to communicate and function.

 It’s All About Stimulation

 Our brains are not designed to function without stimulation.
 Stimulation comes from our five senses, some stronger than others.
 Our brains need stimulation to function and survive.
 Experiments have been done in sensory deprivation, where subjects were placed in sensory deprivation tanks for hours at a time.
-Over time subjects would begin to hallucinate as their brains would begin to create stimulation.
+Over time, subjects would begin to hallucinate as their brains would begin to create stimulation.
 In truth, all addiction is about the stimulation of the brain.
 Without stimulation, addiction cannot exist.

 As a society, we are overstimulated.
 Most people always have to be doing something, either talking, listening to music, or looking at their smartphones.
 Over time, our brains become addicted to the continuous state of stimulation.
 As we can now communicate and play games anywhere, gaming and Internet addiction rates are skyrocketing.
 As most people are becoming addicted to stimulation, it is becoming normal to be overstimulated.

 As a result, most will not realize they are addicted to gaming or the Internet, as they will see their experience as a normal one that most share.
 If everyone does it, why must I stop?
-Most of us depend on technology to the point of feeling anxious or uneasy if we cannot access the Internet.
+Most of us depend on technology to the point that we feel anxious or uneasy if we cannot access the Internet.
 AT&T’s motto, “Keep Calm, Your Internet Is On,” is a good benchmark on how important the Internet is to us.
 Without the Internet and continuous stimulation, we are lost.

 Why Are Games Addictive?